kosperera/articles/2016-11-05-try-javascript-utility-belt-library.md

 ### Stealing from the best

-The first thing we're going to need is a few utility libraries.
-Fortunately, GitHub has plenty of [JS utility libraries][gh-search-topic-utilities].
-I'm not gonna lie,  [Lodash][gh-lodash], [Underscore.js][gh-underscorejs], [Angular.js][gh-angularjs] code may be difficult to understand but the [Babel][gh-babel] code is wierdly insane.
+The first thing we're going to need is a few vanilla JS utility libraries.
+Fortunately, GitHub has [plenty of them][gh-search-topic-utilities].
+I'm not gonna lie,  [Lodash][gh-lodash], [Underscore.js][gh-underscorejs], [Angular.js][gh-angularjs], and [Babel][gh-babel] code are a little intense.
 All I need to do is break out those code snippets I just found in individual repos to get started.
+Excellent.

 [gh-search-topic-utilities]: https://github.com/topics/utilities?l=javascript&o=desc&s=stars
 [gh-lodash]: https://github.com/lodash/lodash